JZambrana1612/retail-insights-analysis/README.md

 ### Dataset Overview

-The dataset analysed in this project originates from Gigasheet’s sample data gallery.
+The dataset analyzed in this project originates from Gigasheet’s sample data gallery.
 According to the provider, the table contains **1,000 rows and 10 columns** with fields such as transaction ID, date, customer information, product category, quantity and price.
 These columns allow computation of revenue (quantity × price), basket size (number of items) and derived temporal dimensions (month, quarter).
 The data spans transactions between January 2023 and January 2024.

 ### Analytical Steps